 My sister Becky the other day called me up and asked “What are the four cups in Passover?”
 I didn’t know and had to grab my haggadah book just to tell her.
 Then I thought “Why four cups?”
 I then did a little research.
 I looked on FFOZ web page and found an article by Tim Hegg called “I am ADONAI, and I will…” from Bikurei Tziyon, issue 68, 2001.
 It is so good and relevant to us as believers.
 I’ll give you quick synopsis of what he says for each cup.
 To read it all, you’ll just half to get it from FFOZ.

 There are four cups based upon the four activities of God in Exodus 6:6-7.
-In the Midrash it states “There are four expressions of redemption by God:
+In the Midrash it states “There are four expressions of redemption by God:1 – I will bring you out

 2 - I will deliver you